Provincetown Players: Continuing the name

 The “Third Provincetown” operated from 1925–1929.
 The theater continued to wrestle with the tension between process and product.
 The original Provincetown Players were founded on ideals of simplicity, experimentation, and group process.
 Success, on the other hand, relied on finished products and expansion.
-The Fall 1929 stock market crash abruptly added to their burdens.
+The Fall 1929 stock market crash abruptly added to the theater's burdens.
 After the final performance of Winter Bound by Thomas H. Dickinson on December 14, 1929, the theater company closed for good.
+Helen Deutsch began managing the company in 1927 while a senior at Barnard College, until its closure, then writing a book about it.

 Role of women in the Provincetown Players

 Women were a prominent part of the Provincetown Players.
 Susan Glaspell and Jig Cook were partners in organizing the Players.
 Neith Boyce and Glaspell (who co-wrote a play with her husband Cook) wrote the first two plays performed by the Players.
 Mary Heaton Vorse donated the use of the fish house on Lewis Wharf as the Players' first home for two summers in Provincetown.

 Similarly, the Players gave voice to women artists.
 Of the forty-seven playwrights whose work was produced by the Provincetown Players, seventeen were women.
 Prominent among these playwrights were Glaspell (who later won a Pulitzer Prize for drama in 1931 for her play, Alison's House); Boyce, Djuna Barnes, Louise Bryant, Rita Wellman, Mary Carolyn Davies, and Edna St. Vincent Millay.
+The later famous speech coach Edith Skinner worked with the company around 1930.

 In addition to challenging the artistic status quo of Broadway, the Provincetown Players gave opportunities to women and challenged the sexual segregation of commercial theater.